PointConvFormer: Revenge of the Point-based Convolution: Introduction

+The idea of using feature-based attention is not new, but there are important differences between PointConvFormer and other vision transformers~\cite{dosovitskiy2020image,zhao2021point,park2021fast}.
+PointConvFormer combines features in the neighborhood with point-wise convolution, whereas Transformer attention models usually adopt softmax attention in this step.
+In our formulation, the positional information is outside the attention, hence viewpoint-invariance can be introduced into the convoulutional weights.
+We believe that invariance helps generalizing across neighborhood (size/rotation) differences between training/testing sets, especially with a kNN neighborhood.

 We evaluate PointConvFormer on two point cloud tasks, semantic segmentation and scene flow estimation.
-For semantic segmentation, experiment results on the indoor ScanNet~\cite{dai2017scannet} and the outdoor SemanticKitti~\cite{behley2019semantickitti} demonstrate superior performances over classic convolution and transformers with a more compact network.
-Such results show that, a model based on convolution with kNN neighborhoods can still achieve state-of-the-art performance if we use attention to filter out irrelevant points in the neighborhood.
-We also apply PointConvFormer as the backbone of PointPWC-Net~\cite{wu2020pointpwc} for scene flow estimation, and observe significant improvements on FlyingThings3D~\cite{MIFDB16} and KITTI scene flow 2015~\cite{menze2018object} datasets.
-We include ablation studies which explores the design space of PointConvFormer.
+For semantic segmentation, experiment results on the indoor ScanNet~\cite{dai2017scannet} and the outdoor SemanticKitti~\cite{behley2019semantickitti} demonstrate superior performances over classic convolution and transformers with a much more compact network.
+The performance gap is the most significant at low resolutions, e.g. on ScanNet with a 10cm resolution we achieved more than \textbf{10\% improvement} over MinkowskiNet with only \textbf{15\%} of its parameters (Fig.~\ref{fig:mIoU_runtime}).
+We also apply PointConvFormer as the backbone of PointPWC-Net~\cite{wu2020pointpwc} for scene flow estimation, and observe significant improvements on FlyingThings3D~\cite{MIFDB16} and KITTI scene flow 2015~\cite{menze2018object} datasets as well.
+These results show that PointConvFormer could potentially compete with sparse convolution as the backbone choice for dense prediction tasks on 3D point clouds.

-To summarize the main contributions: \begin{itemize} \item We introduce PointConvFormer which modifies convolution by an attention weight computed from the differences of local neighbourhood features.
-We further extend the PointConvFormer with a multi-head mechanism. \item We conduct thorough experiments on semantic segmentation tasks for both indoor and outdoor scenes, as well as scene flow estimation from 3D point clouds on multiple datasets.
-Results showed that PointConvFormer achieves state-of-the-art performance and is more efficient than other types of transformers and sparse voxel-based convolution.
-Extensive ablation studies are conducted to study the properties and design choices of PointConvFormer. \end{itemize}